web-eid/web-eid-authtoken-validation-java/README.md

 The following additional configuration options are available in `AuthTokenValidatorBuilder`:

 - `withSiteCertificateSha256Fingerprint(String siteCertificateFingerprint)` – turns on origin website certificate fingerprint validation.
 The validator checks that the site certificate fingerprint from the authentication token matches with the provided site certificate SHA-256 fingerprint.
 This disables powerful man-in-the-middle attacks where attackers are able to issue falsified certificates for the origin, but also disables TLS proxy usage.
-Due to the technical limitations of web browsers, certificate fingerprint validation currently works only with Firefox.
+Due to the technical limitations of web browsers, certificate fingerprint validation is an experimental feature that currently works only with Firefox.
 The provided certificate SHA-256 fingerprint should have the prefix `urn:cert:sha-256:` followed by the hexadecimal encoding of the hash value octets as specified in [URN Namespace for Certificates](https://tools.ietf.org/id/draft-seantek-certspec-01.html).
 Certificate fingerprint validation is disabled by default.
 - `withoutUserCertificateRevocationCheckWithOcsp()` – turns off user certificate revocation check with OCSP.
-The OCSP URL is extracted from the user certificate AIA extension.
-OCSP check is enabled by default.
+OCSP check is enabled by default and the OCSP responder access location URL is extracted from the user certificate AIA extension unless a designated OCSP service is activated.
+- `withDesignatedOcspServiceConfiguration(DesignatedOcspServiceConfiguration serviceConfiguration)` – activates the provided designated OCSP responder service configuration for user certificate revocation check with OCSP.
+The designated service is only used for checking the status of the certificates whose issuers are supported by the service, for other certificates the default AIA extension service access location will be used.
+See configuration examples in `testutil.OcspServiceMaker.getDesignatedOcspServiceConfiguration()`.
 - `withOcspRequestTimeout(Duration ocspRequestTimeout)` – sets both the connection and response timeout of user certificate revocation check OCSP requests.
 Default is 5 seconds.
 - `withAllowedClientClockSkew(Duration allowedClockSkew)` – sets the tolerated clock skew of the client computer when verifying the token expiration.
 Default value is 3 minutes.
 - `withDisallowedCertificatePolicies(ASN1ObjectIdentifier... policies)` – adds the given policies to the list of disallowed user certificate policies.
 In order for the user certificate to be considered valid, it must not contain any policies present in this list.
 Contains the Estonian Mobile-ID policies by default as it must not be possible to authenticate with a Mobile-ID certificate when an eID smart card is expected.
-- `withNonceDisabledOcspUrls(URI... urls)` – adds the given URLs to the list of OCSP URLs for which the nonce protocol extension will be disabled.
-Some OCSP services don't support the nonce extension.
-Contains the ESTEID-2015 OCSP URL by default.
+- `withNonceDisabledOcspUrls(URI... urls)` – adds the given URLs to the list of OCSP responder access location URLs for which the nonce protocol extension will be disabled.
+Some OCSP responders don't support the nonce extension.
+Contains the ESTEID-2015 OCSP responder URL by default.

 Extended configuration example: